 - The vehicle was leased or rented to another entity at the time it was on the toll road, or

 - The vehicle was stolen prior to its use of the toll road.

-To qualify for one of these exemptions, you must submit written proof that the vehicle was not legally under your ownership or control at the time the vehicle was on the toll road.
-This can be accomplished by mailing a copy of your toll bill along with one of the following documents to us:
+To qualify for one of these exemptions, you must submit written proof that the vehicle was not legally under your ownership or control at the time the vehicle was on Toll 49.
+You can accomplish this by mailing a copy of your toll bill along with one of the following documents to us:

-- A copy of the Texas Motor Vehicle Transfer Notification Form confirming sale or transfer of your vehicle to another owner;
+- A copy of the Texas Department of Motor Vehicle Transfer Notification Form confirming sale or transfer of your vehicle to another owner;

 - A copy of the rental or lease agreement, which includes the name and address of the party responsible for the car at the time the toll charges were incurred;